Data Storage Converter

 How many MB are in a GB?

-In the decimal (SI) standard used by storage manufacturers, 1 GB = 1,000 MB.
+In the decimal (SI) standard used by storage manufacturers, 1 GB = 1,000 MB exactly.
 In the binary (IEC) standard used by operating systems, 1 GiB = 1,024 MiB.
-The difference is why a drive advertised as 1 GB shows slightly less in your OS.
+This difference explains why a drive advertised as 1 GB shows slightly less in your OS.
+This converter shows both standards simultaneously so you can see the decimal and binary values at the same time.

 Why does my hard drive show less space than advertised?